cchrism0426/Lagrange/_posts/2020-11-25-creating-melodic-solos-by-soloing-around-one-key.md

 However, my solos didn't turn out sounding that much better.
 If anything, they sounded more disjointed, as I was constantly moving from scale to scale.

 I looked at transcriptions of my favorite recordings, focusing specifically on the melodicity of these recordings.
-Something I ended up finding in common with all of them was that the melodic solos I enjoyed listening to mainly stayed around the same key.
+Something I found was that the melodic solos I enjoyed listening to mainly stayed around the same key.

 ## Keep in Mind the Original Key